andrewkroh/dns-made-easy-updater/README.md

 The utilities can used behind NAT because they determine your public IP address using a "reflector" hosted by DNS Made Easy.
 The utilities call out to the "reflector" which simply echos back the IP address from which your request originated.
-That address is then used in the sebsequent DDNS update.
+That address is then used in the subsequent DDNS update.

 Proxy Users: If you need to use this utility behind a proxy server you can set the HTTP and HTTPS proxy servers using standard Java command line properties.